 5.1.
-Installation of Micro-SIM Cards (3FF)
+Installation of the Mini-SIM Cards (2FF)

-Up to four Micro-SIM cards (3FF) can be inserted in a NB2810 router.
+Up to four Mini-SIM cards (2FF) can be inserted in a NB3800 router.
 A SIM card as a multi-format card, so-called 3-in-1 card (All-in-One SIM or Triple-SIM) with the format 2FF, 3FF and 4FF are not supported.

 SIM cards can be inserted by sliding it into one of the designated slots on the front panel.
 You have to push the SIM card using a small paper clip (or similar) until it snaps into place.
 To remove the SIM, you will need to push it again in the same manner.
-The SIM card will then rebounce and can be pulled out.
+The SIM card will then rebounds and can be pulled out.

 SIMs can be assigned flexibly to any modem in the system.
 It is also possible to switch a SIM to a different modem during operation, for instance if you want to use another provider upon a certain condition.
 However, a SIM switch usually takes about 10-20 seconds which can be bypassed (e.g. at bootup) if SIMs are installed reasonably.
 Using only a single SIM with one modem, it should be preferably placed into the SIM 1 holder.
-For systems which should operate two modems with two SIMs in parallel, we recommend to assign MOB 1 to SIM 1, MOB 2 to SIM 2 and so on.
+For systems which should operate two modems with multiple SIMs in parallel, we recommend to assign MOB 1 to SIM 1 and MOB 2 to SIM 2 and so on.